Luke 21

 Luke 21 is the twenty-first chapter of the Gospel of Luke in the New Testament of the Christian Bible.
-It records the observations and predictions of Jesus Christ delivered in the temple in Jerusalem.
+It records the observations and predictions of Jesus Christ delivered in the temple in Jerusalem, and his exhortation "to be watchful".
 The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.

 Text

 The original text was written in Koine Greek.
-This chapter is divided into 38 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: